ember-cli/eslint-plugin-ember/docs/rules/use-ember-data-rfc-395-imports.md

 ember-data has been split in multiple packages.
 For instance, its store is now released in "@ember-data/store" package.
 These packages have been released starting from ember-data version 3.11.

+For TypeScript users, imports from `ember-data/types/registries/*` are still allowed since there is currently no equivalent in the new packages.

 ## Examples

 Examples of **incorrect** code for this rule: